cubaCUBCA

 Economic Significance

-Baracoa Port is essential for the economic development of the Baracoa region in Cuba, enhancing trade connectivity while supporting local fishing and agricultural sectors.
+Baracoa Port is crucial for the economic development of the Baracoa region, fostering trade connectivity while supporting local industries and cultural heritage.

 Regional economic impact and significance